 In January 2017, Belafonte and feminist icon Gloria Steinem served as honorary co-chairs of The Women’s March on Washington, a massive, anti-Donald Trump rally backed by a host of far-left organizations, including scores of groups financed by George Soros.

-As of November 2021, Belafonte’s net worth was approximately $28 million.
+At the time of his death, Belafonte’s net worth was approximately $30 million.